Introduction

 Prowler is an Open Source security tool… and you will find all this information in the following section (this is for inventory and analysis of the environment).

 Recently updated?
-Last commit yesterday (in the time I am writing this post).
+Last commit yesterday (at the time I am writing this post).
 Total commits 2271

 URL: https://github.com/prowler-cloud/prowler